 Administration: Injections vs. Pills

-How a medication is taken can influence everything from comfort and convenience to compliance.
+How a medication is taken can influence everything from comfort and convenience to compliance, sexual confidence, and overall sexual health when treating erectile dysfunction and broader sexual dysfunction.

 PT-141 (Injection)

-PT-141 is administered via a subcutaneous injection using a prefilled autoinjector.
-Patients inject the medication into the abdomen or thigh roughly 45 minutes before sexual activity.
-While self-injection may seem intimidating at first, most users find the process straightforward after basic instruction.
+PT-141 is typically administered as a peptide therapy via a subcutaneous injection using a prefilled autoinjector.
+Patients inject the peptide treatment into the abdomen or thigh roughly 45 minutes before sexual activity.
+While self-injection may seem intimidating at first, especially for ED patients new to injectable therapies, most users find the process straightforward after basic instruction from healthcare providers, with only mild injection site sensitivity reported as a common side effect.

-The injectable route ensures rapid absorption and consistent efficacy, bypassing gastrointestinal variables that can affect oral drugs.
-This makes PT-141 a practical option for individuals with digestive issues or those who require precise dosing.
+The injectable route ensures rapid absorption and consistent efficacy, bypassing gastrointestinal variables that can affect oral medications.
+This makes PT-141 a practical option for individuals with digestive issues, performance anxiety, low desire, hypoactive sexual desire disorder, or those requiring precise dosing to facilitate erections and improve erectile response.

 Viagra/Cialis (Pills)